Swells build in Hawke's Bay, forecaster expect peak to be Monday evening

-Swells hitting Hawke's Bay from the remnants of Cyclone Cody are expected to begin to die down on Tuesday.
+Swells hitting Hawke's Bay from the remnants of Cyclone Cody are expected to begin to ease tomorrow.

-But for the most part, the region and New Zealand had been "spared the full brunt of this storm", with the storm moving even further east on Monday.
+But for the most part, the region and New Zealand had been "spared the full brunt of this storm", with the storm moving even further east today .

 MetService meteorologist Luis Fernandes said strong winds around the cyclone had generated large swells.

-Easterly swells were at a height of 2.3 metres at a sheltered area near Napier Port about noon, and were expected to rise 3.5 metres around the Hawke's Bay coast line by evening.
+Easterly swells were at a height of 2.3 metres at a sheltered area near Napier Port at about noon, and were expected to rise 3.5 metres around the Hawke's Bay coastline by evening.

 The worst of the swells should have rolled through by Tuesday morning and they would slowly die down from that point, he said.